axllent/gitlabci-composer-update-mr/README.md

 You can set a custom git commit message title by setting an environment value `COMPOSER_MR_COMMIT_TITLE`, or by adding the commandline flag `-t "<title>"`.

 The default commit message (first line) is "Update composer dependencies".
 Commit messages will always include the list of updated packages below the set title.

+### `COMPOSER_MR_TITLE_PREFIX`

+You can set the prefix of the merge request title by setting an environment value `COMPOSER_MR_TITLE_PREFIX`, or by adding the commandline flag `-p "<title>"`.

+The default prefix is "Composer update:".
+Please note that this prefix is also used when removing old (stale) merge requests, so ensure you do not use the same prefix as your other manual merge requests!

 ---